reubencornel/treediff/README.md

 0. Implement the `Node` interface for nodes in your tree
 1. Implement a `MatchingCriteria` based on the tree you want to diff.
-2. Instantiate an instance of `DefaultMatch`.
+2. Instantiate an instance of `DefaultMatch` or `FastMatch`.
+At this point the `FastMatch` implementation is slower than `DefaultMatch`.
+I have to spend time profiling it.
 3. Calculate a matching by calling `calculateMatching` on the DefaultMatch instance.
 4. Instantiate an instance of `EditScriptAlgorithm` passing in the matching obtained in the previous step and an instance of `SimpleLCSAlgorithm`
 5. Call `calculateEditScript` to get a the edit script for your tree